-Managing requests for access to personal information we hold (known as subject access requests).
+- Securely manage electronically held information in line with Meeting digital and technology standards in schools and colleges - Manage requests for access to personal information we hold (known as subject access requests).

 Details of our processes and how to request access to personal information we hold are outlined in TMBSS GDPR Policy.